Hyrdie/e-wallet-rest-creative-station/README.md

-# e-wallet-rest-creative-solution
+# e-wallet-rest-creative-station
-For the creative solution dev test
+For the creative station dev test
 Build with python 3.8 + FastAPI

 Run task 1 and 2